Liability insurance for the self-employed

 - Business property insurance: Covers damage and loss to your business property due to storms, fires and other causes.

 - Business auto insurance: Covers your business vehicles and drivers for collision, liability, personal injury, property damage, and more.

-How much will liability insurance cost if I’m self-employed?
+How much does liability insurance cost for the self-employed?

-Finding affordable business insurance is probably on every working man and woman’s mind.
-But keep in mind that the cost of business insurance can vary, depending on the size of your business, where you work (like at home versus an office space), and what type of risks you face.
+The cost of business insurance can vary depending on the size of your business, where you work (like at home versus an office space), and what type of risks you face.

 Our goal is to offer you the most cost-effective solution, without the headache of shopping around.
 That’s why work with over 30 insurance companies to get your the best coverage at the right price.
 Fill out a simple form about your business and we’ll help you out for free.*